Tyrrrz/GitHubActionsTestLogger/Readme.md

 To use **GitHub Actions Test Logger**, follow these steps:

-1. Install **GitHubActionsTestLogger** package in your test project
+1. Install the **GitHubActionsTestLogger** package in your test project
-2. Update **Microsoft.NET.Test.Sdk** package in your test project to the latest version
+2. Update the **Microsoft.NET.Test.Sdk** package in your test project to the latest version
 3. Modify your GitHub Actions workflow file by adding `--logger GitHubActions` to `dotnet test`:

 ```yaml